 My aim is to build a thriving business that does good, that's good for people and planet, rooted in Scotland, for the people of Scotland, with authenticity at it's core.

-I offer my almond milk and peanut milk in refillable, returnable glass bottles to ensure there is zero waste associated with my plant-based milks and to be part of a circular economy.
+I offer almond milk and peanut milk in refillable, returnable glass bottles to ensure there is zero waste associated with my milks and to be part of the circular economy.

-With your first purchase you will need to rent a reusable glass bottle.
-This will cost £1 for as long as you want it.
-Thereafter you will only pay for the refill milk (providing you bring your bottle back for the refill).
+With your first purchase you rent a reusable glass bottle.
+This costs £1 for as long as you want it.
+Thereafter you only pay for the refill milk (providing you bring your bottle back for the refill).

 I hold a Level 2 Health and Hygiene Certificate and have full authorisation from Aberdeen City Council's Environmental Health and Trading Standards Team to commence production.